SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

 \subsection{Controlling Class Predictions via Feature Editing}

-Having validated the semantic meaning of the features, we now evaluate their causal role by performing permanent model edits.
+Having validated the semantic meaning of the features, we now evaluate their causal role by performing guided edits to the model weights.
 We first focus on the dominant, class-specific features.
 A qualitative case study on an ambiguous, out-of-distribution image (not part of Imagenette) containing both a "golf ball" and a "church" demonstrates the precision of our method.
 This experiment is illustrated under "Single prediction" in Figure~\ref{fig:org_vs_edit_predictions}.
-The original model predicts "Church", and as a comparative illustration we calculate both the standard Grad-CAM as well as Grad-FAM saliency maps.
-The Grad-CAM indicates that the model primarily focuses on the tower of the church to make its prediction.
-Using Grad-FAM, we confirm that the dominantly activated feature corresponds to the church structure (similar to the Grad-CAM), but it also reveals other features activated by the golf ball (Feature 2) and by the church tower (Feature 3).
+The original model predicts "Church", and as a comparative illustration we calculate both standard Grad-CAM as well as Grad-FAM saliency maps.
+Grad-CAM indicates that the model primarily focuses on the tower of the church to make its prediction.
+Using Grad-FAM, we confirm that the dominantly activated feature corresponds to the church structure (similar to the Grad-CAM), but it also reveals other features activated by the golf ball (Feature 2) and the church tower (Feature 3).

 We then perform two interventions.
 First, suppressing the dominant "Church" feature predictably flips the classification to "Golf ball".
 Conversely, enhancing the "Golf ball" feature achieves the same outcome.
 Post-edit Grad-CAMs confirm the model's attention shifts accordingly in both cases, from focusing primarily on the church tower to the golf ball instead.
-To validate this effect quantitatively, we evaluate the model on the entire Imagenette test set.
-The confusion matrices in Figure~\ref{fig:org_vs_edit_predictions} for the edited model show two key results.
-First, suppressing the "Church" feature disables the model's ability to recognize that class, reducing its accuracy to near zero.
-Second, enhancing the "Golf ball" feature maintains its near-perfect accuracy, indicating the edit is stable and does not degrade performance on well-learned and robust class representations.
-Critically, for both interventions, performance on the other classes remains relatively unaffected.
-This confirms that the learned class-dominant features enable precise, modular control, allowing for targeted interventions with minimal off-target effects.
+To validate this effect quantitatively, we evaluate the model on the Imagenette test set, illustrated by the confusion matrices in Figure~\ref{fig:org_vs_edit_predictions}.
+Suppressing the "Church" feature disables the model's ability to recognize that class, reducing its accuracy to near zero, while enhancing the "Golf ball" feature maintains its near-perfect accuracy, in both cases with minimal off-target effects.
+This indicates that the edit is stable and does not degrade performance on well-learned and robust class representations.
 While this example targeted a specific class, the same methodology was successfully applied to the other classes in the dataset.